Tag: cholesterol

 Can Intermittent Fasting Help Ease Metabolic Syndrome?

-The American Heart Association reports that metabolic syndrome affects about 23% of adults.
+According to the American Heart Association, metabolic syndrome affects about 23% of adults and places them at higher disk of a number of heart concerns.
 A new study now says that eating within a certain time window – intermittent fasting – can help tackle that.

 The Study